jbequ5/Enigma-Machine-Miner/README.md

 ### Key Intelligence Highlights

-- **Full Miner Control** — Planning approval, deterministic tooling field, executable verification, custom LLM requests, enhancement prompt, final review, and one-click packaging.
+- **Full Miner Control** — Planning approval, deterministic tooling overrides, enhancement prompt, executable verification, final review, and one-click packaging.

-- **Intelligent Planning Arbos** — Generates high-level strategy and explicitly recommends deterministic tools and custom HF models (Stim, Quantum Rings, PyTKET, SymPy, or models like Llama-3-70B and Qwen2-Math).
+- **Intelligent Planning Arbos** — Generates high-level strategy and explicitly recommends deterministic tools and custom models.
-- **Miner-Controlled Deterministic Tooling** — Miner can review Arbos suggestions and add/override tooling or model requirements before the swarm starts.
+- **Miner-Controlled Deterministic Tooling** — Review and override Arbos suggestions before swarm launch.
+Arbos respects your preferences throughout execution.
-- **Miner Enhancement Prompt** — Dedicated field to inject custom instructions (tool priorities, novelty focus, model preferences, synthesis style, etc.) that Arbos respects throughout the run.
+- **Miner Enhancement Prompt** — Dedicated field to inject custom instructions (tool priorities, novelty focus, model preferences, synthesis style) respected across all phases.
-- **Orchestrator Arbos** — Refines the plan into an executable blueprint with subtasks, swarm config, tool_map, and model assignments.
+- **Orchestrator Arbos** — Refines the plan into an executable blueprint with subtasks, swarm config, tool_map, and validation criteria.
-- **Dynamic Parallel Swarm with per-subtask ToolHunter** — Each Sub-Arbos explores hypotheses independently and calls ToolHunter for gaps.
-Tool acquisiton failures are clearly shown in the final ToolHunter tab with actionable fixes.
+- **Post-Orchestration Review Dashboard** — Full blueprint view with toggles for Arbos recommendations, custom context, and one-click swarm launch.
+- **Dynamic Parallel Swarm** — Event-driven ThreadPool with per-subtask ToolHunter, real Quantum Rings execution, and MARL-style credit assignment for superior synthesis.
-- **Automatic Symbolic Reasoning** — Automatically invokes deterministic logic (stabilizers, fidelity, circuit optimization, preprocessing) before falling back to LLM.
+- **Automatic Symbolic Reasoning** — Automatically invokes deterministic logic (Quantum Rings, Stim, PyTKET, SymPy) based on verification instructions before falling back to LLM.
-- **Intelligent Verification System** — Supports custom executable code including direct Quantum Rings and OpenQuantum integration for real, deterministic metrics.
-Now powered by **ValidationOracle** as the single source of truth.
+- **Intelligent Verification System** — Dynamic, verification-driven strategy with ValidationOracle as single source of truth and native Quantum Rings integration for real fidelity and fingerprint metrics.
-- **Adaptive Re-loop & Memory** — Strong long-term memory with meta-reflection on failures, making the miner more effective over time.
+- **Recursive Self-Improvement** — Trajectory-informed memory, EvoAgentX-style workflow evolution, and autoresearch patches that propose improvements to Arbos itself.
-- **EGGROLL Low-Rank Perturbations** — Efficient exploration in the inner loop for better novelty with lower compute cost.
+- **EGGROLL Low-Rank Perturbations** — Efficient novelty exploration with minimal compute overhead.
-- **Agent-Reach Grounding** — ToolHunter now automatically fetches clean web content with caching and fallbacks for higher-quality recommendations.
+- **Agent-Reach Grounding** — ToolHunter fetches clean web content with caching and fallbacks for higher-quality recommendations.
-- **Phase 4 Post-Orchestration Review Dashboard** — Parallel view with blueprint, Validation Oracle summary, toggles for Arbos Recommended (Vector DB) and custom context, plus "Encode & Launch Swarm".
-- **Three-Layer Memory Refinement** — Short-term buffer + LLM-compressed long-term summaries on top of Vector DB for sharper Arbos Recommended and better long-term learning.
+- **Three-Layer Memory Refinement** — Short-term buffer + LLM-compressed summaries on top of Vector DB for sharper recommendations and long-term learning.
-- **Safe Runtime Tool Creation** — Arbos can propose, safely test, and persist new quantum-specific tools only if they meaningfully improve validation_score.
+- **Safe Runtime Tool Creation** — Arbos can propose, test, and persist new tools only when they meaningfully improve validation score.

 ---

-### Miner Enhancement Prompt (Make this a 10/10 run)

-In the planning approval screen there is a dedicated field titled **"🚀 Miner Enhancement Prompt (Make this a 10/10 run)"**.

-Use it to give Arbos custom guidance such as:
-- Tool priorities or constraints
-- Focus areas (novelty, verifier strength, IP potential, efficiency)
-- Synthesis preferences
-- Specific model requests (e.g. "Use TheBloke/Llama-3-70B-Instruct for synthesis")
-- Any other challenge-specific instructions

-These instructions are injected into refinement and synthesis.

----

-### Miner-Controlled Deterministic Tooling

-- Planning Arbos shows clear recommendations.
-- You can immediately add or edit **Deterministic Tooling Requirements** (e.g., "Use stim for stabilizers.
-Run fidelity on Quantum Rings.").
-- You get time to install recommended tools before the swarm launches.
-- Arbos then automatically uses the symbolic module and respects your preferences.

----

 ### Accepting Miner Models & Smart Model Hunting

 **ToolHunter includes smart model hunting**:
-- When relevant, it searches Hugging Face for specialized models and returns the name + compatibility notes (VRAM, quantization options).
+When relevant, it suggests specialized Hugging Face models with compatibility notes (VRAM, quantization).
-- You see these in the final ToolHunter tab with manual action suggestions (e.g., “Use 4-bit version” or “Rent larger GPU”).
+You see these in the final ToolHunter tab with actionable installation guidance.

 **How to request custom models**:
-- Simply write the exact model name in the Enhancement Prompt, for example:
+Simply specify the exact model name in the Enhancement Prompt, for example:
 - "Use TheBloke/Llama-3-70B-Instruct for synthesis"
 - "For stabilizer subtasks, prefer Qwen2-Math-7B-Instruct"

-Arbos respects your request.
-If the compute provider cannot load it, the system falls back gracefully and logs a clear warning.
+Arbos respects your request and falls back gracefully if needed.

 ---

 ### Dynamic LLM Logic

-The system uses a smart **LLM Router** that chooses the right model for each task:
+The system intelligently routes tasks:
-- High-novelty, planning, orchestration, synthesis → "best" models
+- Planning, orchestration, and synthesis use higher-capability models.
-- Routine sub-tasks, verification, ToolHunter → "fast" models
+- Routine sub-tasks and verification use faster models.
-- You can override any choice by naming a specific model (including HF models) in the Enhancement Prompt.
+You can override any routing by naming a specific model in the Enhancement Prompt.
+External endpoints receive the preferred model when possible.
-- External endpoints receive the `preferred_model` field so they can attempt to load it.

 ---